datatrail-jhu/00_intro/manuscript/00_welcome.md

 * The equipment for data science can be costly and difficult to set up
 * Many of the jobs are only available in major cities

 Most of the people who are currently data scientists have degrees in math, statistics, physics.
 They can afford computers that cost thousands of dollars and specialized computing software to help them do their jobs.
 They also mostly live in a few major cities like New York, San Francisco, Seattle, and Washington D.C.
-Many of these data scientists are former software engineers or other white collar workers who moved into data science when they saw the demand for this kind of job.
+Many of these data scientists are former software engineers or other white-collar workers who moved into data science when they saw the demand for this kind of job.

 It is our goal with Chromebook Data Science to try to help people who would otherwise not have access to this exciting career to get into the career.
 To do that we need to remove some of the challenges above.
 So we designed this program to tackle some of the challenges that are preventing more widespread adoption of this career.